Ship Wake Detection in SAR Images via Sparse Regularization: Theoretical Preliminaries

 Another important type of prior is the TV norm, $TV(\cdot)$, which can be defined as \cite{pereyra2016proximal}

 where $\nabla$ is the 2-D discrete gradient operator.
 Hence, the TV norm based prior is given by

-The nuclear norm is another popular type of prior for data with low-rank and low singular values.
-In particular, $\|X\|_*$ is the nuclear norm of $X$ and can be defined as the sum of its singular values \cite{pereyra2016proximal}.
+The nuclear norm is an important type of prior for data with low-rank and low singular values.
+In particular, $\|X\|_*$ is the nuclear norm of $X$ and is defined as the sum of its singular values \cite{pereyra2016proximal}.
 Here, we define the nuclear norm prior as:

 Replacing $\psi(X)$ in (\ref{equ:F}) with the previously defined priors determines different MAP estimators as

 where $k = 2, 3, 4, 5.$

 Minimisations of (\ref{equ:MAPAll}) are subsequently carried out with the two-step iterative shrinkage/thresholding (TwIST) algorithm \cite{bioucas2007new}.
 The TwIST algorithm is given in Algorithm \ref{alg:FB2} where $MaxIter$ and the stopping criterion $\epsilon$ are the same as in the GMC case.